Ortovoxx/BritishNationalCipherChallenge/README.md

 These ciphers and/or keys have not been completed.
 If you know the solutions, please make a comment in the "issues" section.

-- 2004 part 8B (solitaire cipher; the key we have does not work)
 - 2005 part 8B (at the moment, solution is only present as an Excel worksheet)
 - 2012 part 8B